Project Background

 Order Creation Flow (Fund Manager)

-• set the bond price;
+• the bond price;

 • and fund for the destination where bonds will be placed (buy order), or source where the bonds will be sold from (sell order)